wkumari/draft-vandergaast-edns-client-subnet/README.md

    11. RNS sends a response to stub resolver SR, without including an ECS option.

-   12. RNS receives another request to resolve www.example.com.
+   12. RNS receives another query to resolve www.example.com.
 This time, a response is cached.
 The response, however, is tied to a particular network.
 If the address of the client matches any network in the cache, then the response is returned from the